This page was last updated on 27 October, 2021.

 Entry For Vaccinated Travelers: Allowed

-Vaccination Requirements: Fully vaccinated travelers are not required to present negative PCR test results, or antigen test results, no older than 3 days.
+Vaccination Requirements: Fully vaccinated travelers can enter and are not required to present negative PCR test results, or antigen test results.

 Tourist Entry: Partially Allowed

 Testing: Negative PCR test is required for all countries.